 Contract revenue increased 167% from \$2.8 million in 2003 to \$7.6 million in 2004.
 As a percentage of total revenue, contract revenue increased from 26% in 2003 to 46% in 2004.
-The dollar increase in 2004 was from new agreements with existing customers and new customers.
+The dollar increase in 2004 was from \$3.7 million higher revenue from existing customers and \$1.0 million from new customers.

-Contract revenue decreased 58% from \$6.8 million in 2002 to \$2.8 million in 2003.
-As a percentage of total revenue, contract revenue decreased from 49% in 2002 to 26% in 2003.
-The dollar decrease in contract revenue in 2003 was a result of a difficult environment for licensing intellectual property for communications integrated circuits.
-Both existing and prospective ADSL chipset licensees were reluctant to begin new development projects given: (i) generally weak worldwide economic conditions, (ii) a difficult and uncertain environment in the semiconductor and telecommunications industries, and (iii) intense ADSL chipset competition and falling chipset prices.
+The environment for licensing intellectual property for communications integrated circuits continues to be difficult.
+Both existing and prospective DSL chipset licensees have been reluctant to begin new development projects given: (i) generally weak worldwide economic conditions, (ii) a difficult and uncertain environment in the semiconductor and telecommunications industries, and (iii) intense DSL chipset competition and falling chipset prices.
 During the last several years, customers and potential customers cautiously evaluated new chipset projects or delayed or cancelled projects in the face of such conditions.